 You’ll then need to choose Labels and Options.
 Click the Label Vendor and choose the manufacturer of the business cards you plan to use.
 Select the product number before clicking on OK.

 Type your information into the business card before pressing Shift+Enter.
-This allows you to keep your text tight so you can format it easily later.
+This allows you to keep your text tight to format it easily later.
 Highlight the text before right-clicking with your mouse.

 You’ll be given the option to choose a font size and style.
-Highlight the text again and choose Paragraph so you can adjust the alignment, indentation, and spacing.
-You’ll want to make sure that the Full Page of the Same Label button is selected under Print.
+Highlight the text again and choose Paragraph to adjust the alignment, indentation, and spacing.
+You’ll want to ensure that the Full Page of the Same Label button is selected under Print.

 If you want to add graphics, click on the tab reading Insert before choosing a Picture.
 You’ll need to click Insert and then adjust the size by dragging the handles of the picture.
-You can have the text wrapped around the logo the way that you want by selecting Text Wrapping as well as More Layout Options.
+You can have the text wrapped around the logo the way you want by selecting Text Wrapping and More Layout Options.

 Copy and paste the graphics onto the template.
 Print a test page and make corrections.
 Then save the file so you can access it at a later date.